Goolpe/image-search/README.md

 React Single Page Application for search pictures from https://www.flickr.com.
 Main features:
-- Allow to search any pictures from flickr API (100 photos/1 page) with captions - author, date, description
+- Searching any pictures from flickr API (100 photos/1 page) with captions - author, date, description
 - infinite scroll with loading indicator
 - ability to see author’s other pictures
 - map of pictures using geolocation (not ended.
 Issues with Google API key)